 Munchkin will be released as an app game in 2018

 With its myriad of expansions and spin-offs it belongs Munchkin one of the most famous game series on the market.
 The simple basic concept that Steve Jackson came up with at the turn of the millennium worked just as well back then as it still works today.
 In addition, the sometimes bizarre illustrations by John Kovalic contributed to the role card game Munchkin has become a real classic that enjoys cult status among many parlor players.
 The many swipes at characters, objects or abilities from other fantasy games and films is legendary and makes a difference Munchkin more than just a good card game.

-More interesting for fans than the question of whether Munchkin would appear in a digital version has so far been the question of when it will happen.
-Asmodee Digital recently provided the appropriate answer: Munchkins digital will be published in the course of 2018.
+More interesting for fans than the question of whether Munchkin would appear in a digital version was the question of when it would happen.
+Asmodee Digital recently provided the right answer: Munchkins digital will be published in the course of 2018.